 Premiere Pieces (11a & 11b)

 The mailing process shall take advantage of all available sorting, coding, bar coding and bundling operations permitted by the U.S. Postal Service to reduce the cost of mailing.
 The mailing process shall include an address correction procedure equivalent to that available through the National Change of Address (NCOA) program and CASS (Coding Accuracy Support System) Verification, to reduce the number of incorrect addresses to which pieces are sent.
 The vendor will also provide MISSOURI WESTERN with the addresses removed during the mailing procedure and will report the updated number of pieces prior to mailing, along with a proof (PDF) of the actual piece.
-Vendors must include their mail service fees in the bid.
 MISSOURI WESTERN will also utilize the awarded vendor’s postal permit/indicia for postage.

 Nonprofit Bulk Mail: In order to mail pieces at a nonprofit bulk rate, the U.S. Postal Service requires a minimum of 200 pieces.
 In an effort to obtain the nonprofit bulk rate, MISSOURI WESTERN’s pieces should not be mailed until at least 200 addresses are accumulated through weekly FTP data uploads.
 The vendor shall contact MISSOURI WESTERN each week upon receiving addresses through weekly FTP data uploads and report the number of records received, purged and are ready to be mailed.
 If 200 pieces aren’t accumulated after a two-week timeframe, the vendor will email MISSOURI WESTERN and MISSOURI WESTERN will determine whether the piece should be sent at a rate other than non-profit.
 In an effort to reach the 200 nonprofit quantity, the vendor should merge FTP data uploads of pieces of like size and weight.